 Micro-lenders make money by charging people interest on their loans.
 You may lend out $500 at a 20% interest rate, meaning the debtor will owe $600 by the time all is said and done.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your micro lending company is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your micro lending company is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements